Different Demographic Cues Yield Inconsistent Conclusions About LLM Personalization and Bias: Limitations

 \paragraph{Constrained response formats} To enable controlled counterfactual comparisons, we restrict model outputs to binary or numeric responses.
 This improves comparability across cues but abstracts away from richer behavioral dimensions such as explanation style, tone, or safety framing.
 Prior work shows that unconstrained generation can yield different behavior compared to constrained generation \cite{rottger-etal-2024-political}.

 \paragraph{Scope of prompts and contexts} We focus on first-person, advice-seeking interactions in a U.S. context, which are ecologically valid for many real-world uses of LLMs but necessarily limited in scope.
-Model behavior may differ in other interaction types, such as creative writing, information retrieval, or multi-turn deliberation, and the construct validity of demographic cues may vary accordingly.
+Model behavior may differ in other interaction types, such as creative writing, information retrieval, or multi-turn deliberation.
 Our findings, therefore, do not generalize to all prompt contexts or other geographic contexts and motivate further study across a broader range of tasks and interaction settings.

 \paragraph{Scope of gender analysis} Our gender-based analyses are derived from prompts associated with Black and White individuals and therefore do not represent all U.S. males and females.
 As a result, observed gender effects may partially reflect interactions between gender and race cues rather than gender alone.
 We caution against interpreting these findings as population-level gender differences and view them instead as conditional effects within the racial groups studied, motivating future work that more fully disentangles gender from other demographic dimensions.
 In addition, due to inherent limitations of the datasets we work with, we use a binary operationalization of gender.
 We plan to extend our research efforts to non-binary gender identities in the future.